 The status of each of those players for Sunday's home game against the Lakers is yet to be announced, but each took steps in the right direction this week.

 Which Chicago Bulls players are in COVID-19 protocols?

 NBA guidelines dictate that players in protocols must remain there for 10 days, or until they return two negative PCR tests in a 24-hour window, before exiting.
 Then, they must pass cardiac screening before being cleared to play.
 Thomas entered protocols on Dec.
 8, Jones Jr. on Dec.
-9, Dosunmu on Dec.
+9, Dosunmu and Stanley Johnson on Dec.
 11, LaVine and Brown Jr. on Dec.
 12, and Alize Johnson on Dec.
 13.

-But Donovan said Thursday that the team doesn't expect Dosunmu, LaVine, Brown Jr. or Alize Johnson back until after Christmas.
+Donovan said Thursday that the team doesn't expect Dosunmu, LaVine, Brown Jr. or Alize Johnson back until after Christmas.